Sid-0602/JavaRepo/README.md

 # JavaRepo
-This repo contains JAVA language concepts and also OOPS in Java
+This repo contains JAVA language concepts(intermediate) and also OOPS in Java.
+Checkout branches with respective topics for reference.